 5 Secrets to the Coziest Christmas Ever

-Mini Crustless Pumpkin Pies have all the sweetness and spice of regular pumpkin pie but are naturally sweetened, gluten-free, and dairy-free too!
+Crustless Pumpkin Pie have all the sweetness and spice of regular pumpkin pie - minus the crust!
+These no crust pies are gluten free and lower in carbs, too.

 - 3/4 cup pumpkin puree (not pumpkin pie mix)